ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 }
 ```

 I don't know which of these options feels best.
+Probably Option2, since Option1 is akin (in the words of Reed Copsey) to an iterator method with only a single yield.
+Pretty unusual.

 I also don't know how cancellation should work.
 The scenario I imagine is that an `async IObservable` method has issued a web request, but then the subscriber disposes of its subscription.
 Presumably you'd want to cancel the web request immediately?
 Is disposal the primary (sole?) way for `IObservable` folks to cancel their aysnc sequences?
 Or do they prefer to have a separate stream which receives cancellation requests?